 Back to what sparked my manic disgust; Teddy Wayne.
 Those who believe generalizations in society with out looking deeper into the circumstances are societal drones.
 Societal drones would love to equate “low income” with “low class”.
 Low class and low income are not interchangeable.
 This is a tool used to make the unsettled feel unworthy.
 Don’t believe the hype.
 When I’m low income, I can change my situation, but if I believe I’m low class, I don’t deserve this job, education, opportunity or any self esteem.
 These were the same tactics used on chattel slaves by their masters and in abusive relationships everyday.
 Any situation where a person is being used and told to accept unfair treatment is abuse.
 “Teddy Wayne, why are you perpetuating abuse?”
 My last thought.
 Like Harris-Perry, I’m not writing because I have a solution to propagate black women as first class citizens.
 It’s more so to express how we feel while being in the struggle.- Aiesha Letman

-troimusic asked: Is your hair wash and go, diffused, or what?
+troimusic said: Is your hair wash and go, diffused, or what?
 I've been natural for two years but I'm just now starting to wear it down and I have NO IDEA what to do lol.